vikonix/O-Clock/README.md

  - Brights adjustment with photoresistor (5528 Light Dependent Resistor LDR 5MM)
  - Passive piezo buzzer for melody playing

+If you have digital noise in buzzer especially on high bright level you need to add electrolytic capacitor about 470 mkF and ceramic 0,1 mkF at the power line.
+If you not have temperature and humidity indication with BME280 sensor check it's address.
+In code the address is specified for China module (0x76 in clock.cpp:81).

 Project can be compiled in Arduino IDE or in PlatformIO

 External libraries: